 For added security, your retirement savings are insured up to $250,000 by the National Credit Union Administration (NCUA).
 To open an IRA, you must be a Tower member and the recipient of earned income, or the non-wage earning spouse of an eligible member.
 You can also open a Tower IRA if you have an existing IRA that you want to rollover or transfer.

-For tax year 2012, you may contribute up to $5,000 to an IRA.
-For those age 50 and older, your contribution can be more—up to $6,000.
-For tax year 2013, you may contribute up to $5,500 and up to $6,500 if you are age 50 and older.
+For tax years 2016 and 2017, you may contribute up to $5,500 to an IRA.
+For those age 50 and older, your contribution can be more, up to $6,500.
 The Internal Revenue Service (IRS) imposes penalties for withdrawal of funds prior to age 59½, with some exceptions.